cwallacebailey/Original-Sub-2/README.md

 The exception is the quiz-end.html page which received two warnings for empty headings however, these are filled by the javascript running upon the page opening.
 If Javascript is not working the noscript would run telling the user this.
 As a result these warnings can be disregarded.

 ![celebrity quiz html warnings](assets/readme_images/html-warning.png)

+[JS Validator](https://jshint.com/) was used to ensure there were no syntax errors or missing semi colons in the Javascript code.
+There were no erroris in the code but there were 43 warnings which all related to "let", 'const', template literals and arrow function syntax only being available in ES6 or "Functions declared within loops referencing an outer scoped variable may lead to confusing semantics. (randomNumber, pointsToWin, points)".

+The metrics read that:

+There are 13 functions in this file.

+Function with the largest signature take 1 arguments, while the median is 0.

+Largest function has 20 statements in it, while the median is 8.

+The most complex function has a cyclomatic complexity value of 4 while the median is 2.

 [return to contents](<#contents>)